Review 623: Spencer

 In December 1991, the marriage of Princess Diana (Kristen Stewart) and Prince Charles (Jack Farthing) has long since grown cold.
 Though rumors of affairs and a divorce abound, peace is ordained for the Christmas festivities at the Queen's Sandringham Estate.
 There's eating and drinking, shooting and hunting.
 Diana knows the game.
 But this year, things will be profoundly different.
 Spencer is an imagining of what might have happened during those few fateful days.

-Director Pablo Larraín’s direction is Scenes are constructed from wide shots and steady pans, lending to great sense of pacing and world building the score by Jonny Greenwood is lovely and haunting and sounds like a string corset going to hell to quote Mark Kermode.
+Director Pablo Larraín’s direction is flawless; Scenes are constructed from wide shots and steady pans, lending to great sense of pacing and world building.
+Through a series of establishing shots, he conveys Sandringham House as a lifeless prison with the nameless Royal guards being the first people we see.
+The score by Jonny Greenwood is lovely and haunting and sounds like a string corset going to hell to quote Mark Kermode.
 The cinematography is beautiful and captures the elegance of the English countryside at Christmas 1991.
-The production design is exquisite, the costumes are lavish,
+The production design is exquisite, the costumes are lavish and the effect of the closing sequence is exhilerating.

 Sally Hawkins